… and thirds, fourths and fifths

 Fear is the invisible that belies the wisdom in the words we speak and hear.

 But, the most devastating conversation, the most destructive string of words ever thought or spoken was not with another, it was with myself.
 I let it tumble one after the other piling up like highway car crash disaster.
 I could not get out of that mess, much as I wanted to.
 Inside my head, there is no silence, I wish there was.
 Fear became this monster I fed with every thought, the more I became invisible… to the outside world I was even more silent and invisible.

 Slowly, after years of help, and countless number of times of trying, I am finding the courage to trust myself again.
 Funnily enough, it was after facing my much feared anger and rejection, that I was able to stand up to that fear.
 What they say is true, you really have to face the ugliness, the darkness that resides where you would not even dare look before you could even hope to shine a light on it.

 I was running away from that fear as if I had any chance of succeeding.
 Fooling myself that I had it under control.
 There is no control, the only way is to replace it with trust again.

 One of my favorite teachers emphasized that trust is not about the other, it is only about myself.
 If I can finally see myself again, truly see myself again, there can only be trust, for how can there be not?

-Simple I know, but not easy, not anywhere easy at all.
-This post is definitely a short cut to that story of getting to the other side.
-But, one entry at a time, I am finding my words, my voice, with the hope that another would also find theirs.
+Simple I know, but not easy, not anyway easy at all.
+This is definitely a short cut to that story of getting to the other side.
+But, I am slowly finding my words again.